Best Places to Take Kids in Concord - 510 Families

 The Veranda

 There’s no shortage of dining options at The Veranda.
-The upscale and new-ish destination has choices that kids and parents will enjoy for lunch, dinner, and dessert.
-My family likes Super Duper Burger, Mikuni, Nick the Greek, Popbar, and Angel & Devil.
+The upscale destination has choices that kids and parents will enjoy for lunch, dinner, and dessert.
+My family likes Super Duper Burger, Mikuni, Nick the Greek, Crumbl, and Angel & Devil.
 For a pseudo-date, order food to go and then enjoy it together while your kids explore and play on the aforementioned vertical climber.

 The Veranda